 Make sure the file is formatted for Linux

-If you have created or edit the script file in a Windows editor such as WordPad or Notepad, these editors can end each line with a different character, which will break any script.
-If you have access to a shell account on the computer you are uploading the script to, run the dos2unix command to convert that file into a file that does not contain invalid characters.
+If you have created or edited the script in a Windows editor (e.g., WordPad or Notepad), these editors can end each line with a different character, which break scripts.
+If you have shell account access on the computer you're uploading the script to, run the dos2unix command to convert that file into a file without invalid characters.

 Finally, if all the above suggestions have not helped and you continue to experience the issue verify the script has no errors.
-For users running Perl script run the below command.
+For users running Perl script, run the following command.
 If you do not have access to a shell account or a computer with Perl, we suggest installing Perl on your computer.

 perl -wc scriptname.pl